bitsofinfo/pingdom-check-loader/README.md

 Before even using this, you need an account at Pingdom (paid or free trial) and have your account configured w/ an read-write API token as stated above.

-Once that is setup, the functionaly is basically as follows:
+Once that is setup, the functionality is basically as follows:

 * `loader.py` consumes your arguments and reads the `--checks-config-file`